 The number varies greatly as it will depend on the venue and demand but there will be 2 couples at a minimum and 4 at a maximum.
 It is a great opportunity to start/increase your parent network, share a special time with like-minded people you can then stay in touch with as you go on to have your babies.

 How much does the course cost?

-I can't attend both days of the weekend courses.
+I can't attend both sessions in the same month.
 What are my options?

-We try to keep the same group as far as is feasible, however, if you can't attend both days you can do the course across 2 weekends.
+We try to keep the same group as far as is feasible, however, if you can't attend both saturdays in the same month you can do the course across 2 months.
 Let me know which days you can/can't make when you contact me to book so that I can plan for it accordingly.
 I do strongly recommend that you do attend the full course to benefit from all the tools and information that it will provide you with.

 My partner is very sceptical, any tips on how to get him on side?

 Many fathers are sceptical going into the session yet they seem to be huge advocates by the time they finish the course.
 They are simply worried about you and your baby, his family.
 They often say they feel powerless when it comes to birth and as a result of all the horror stories people love to share and broadcast on television for entertainment they would rather you stuck to the common way of giving birth which is rely on a caregiver to "deliver" your baby for you.
 So here are a few arguments to allay their concerns :

 Clarify what hypnobirthing is - Hypnobirthing is not a hippie thing and it is not the same as giving birth without medical support.
 Hypnobirthing is factual, it is about becoming more informed on the whole process of giving birth, knowing how to trust your body and it is about learning how to collaborate with caregivers to benefit from the care you need when you need it.
 It is an antenatal course which focuses on empowering the two of you to have a positive birth experience through relaxations and information.